To register to vote in the City of New York, you must:

 - A Voter Registration Form from the New York City Board of Elections may be obtained in the following ways:

 - Download the Voter Registration Application

-- Call the Phone Bank and we'll send you a postage-paid registration form in the mail.
+- Call the Phone Bank at 1.866.VOTE.NYC and we'll send you a postage-paid registration form in the mail.

 - You may also obtain Registration Forms from libraries, Post Offices, and most New York City Government agencies.

 - Fill out a Voter Registration Application using only a pen with blue or black ink

 - Mail (DO NOT FAX) the Voter Registration Form to: